wgurecky/vimSum/README.rst

     - Multiply many numbers by a constant.
 Encountered when changing units.
     - Compute sum or mean of column in text file and immediately paste result back into text.
+    - Perform basic arithmetic on a column of numbers.
     - Change format of numbers in text e.g. from scientific notation to decimal format.

 Install